bassel27/snowflake-dbt-assessment/README.md

 #### 3. Prepare Snowflake Environment
 Before configuring profiles.yml, you need to create a warehouse, database, and schema in your Snowflake trial account.
-Run the following SQL in your Snowflake console:
+Run the following SQL in your Snowflake console or worksheet:
 ```
 CREATE WAREHOUSE dev_wh
 WITH WAREHOUSE_SIZE = 'XSMALL'